 Minimize the impacts of Wireless Communications Facilities on surrounding land uses by establishing standards for location and compatibility.

-Encourage the placement of Wireless Communications Facilities on existing structures thereby minimizing new visual, aesthetic, and public safety impacts, or effects upon the natural environment and wildlife.
+Encourage the placement of Wireless Communications Facilities on existing non-residential structures thereby minimizing new visual, aesthetic, and public safety impacts, or effects upon the natural environment and wildlife.

 Respond to the policies embodied in the Telecommunications Act of 1996 and subsequent FCC regulation of wireless Facility placement in such a manner as not to unreasonably discriminate between providers of functionally equivalent Personal Wireless Services or to prohibit or have the effect of prohibiting Personal Wireless Services.